Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 #### 1. Create a security group for the ELB (vprofile-elb-sg)

-The sg should allow any http/https request from any ip4 or ipv6.
+The sg should allow any _http/https_ request from any ip4 or ipv6.
-One of the best practices is to only allow https requests to our webapp.
+One of the best practices is to only allow https requests to webapp.

 #### 2. Createa a security group for the app-tier (vrofile-app-sg)